FaizSofiane/AirPollution-Analysis/README.md

 Each record in the dataset contains the following information:

-Location: geolocation of the monitoring station (latitude and longitude)
+City: the name of the city where the monitoring station is located.

-City: the name of the city where the monitoring station is located
+Country: the name of the country where the monitoring station is located.

-Country: the name of the country where the monitoring station is located
+NO2: the hourly concentration of Nitrogen Dioxide (in micrograms per cubic meter, µg/m³).

-DateTime: the date and time of the measurement
+O3: the hourly concentration of Ozone (in µg/m³).

-NO2: the hourly concentration of Nitrogen Dioxide (in micrograms per cubic meter, µg/m³)
+CO: the hourly concentration of Carbon Monoxide (in milligrams per cubic meter, mg/m³).

-O3: the hourly concentration of Ozone (in µg/m³)
+PM2.5: the hourly concentration of Particulate Matter with a diameter of 2.5 micrometers or less (in µg/m³).

-CO: the hourly concentration of Carbon Monoxide (in milligrams per cubic meter, mg/m³) PM2.5: the hourly concentration of Particulate Matter with a diameter of 2.5 micrometers or less (in µg/m³) The dataset is provided in a comma-separated values (CSV) file format, which can be easily imported into a wide range of data analysis tools and programming languages for further analysis and visualization.
+The dataset is provided in a comma-separated values (CSV) file format, which can be easily imported into a wide range of data analysis tools and programming languages for further analysis and visualization.